BenA03/canvas-file-renamer/README.md

 In order to use this program, it is necessary to [download Java](https://www.java.com/en/download/manual.jsp).

-To start the program, navigate to the directory containing `FolderScript.java` using the command line.
+To start the program, navigate to the directory containing `FileRenamer.java` using the command line.
 Once you are there, input the following commands:

-1. `javac FolderScript.java` will compile the program, and
+1. `javac FileRenamer.java` will compile the program, and
-1. `java FolderScript` will run it
+1. `java FileRenamer` will run it

 ## How to use the program